 Q: I saw that you got married recently!
 How did you pick the songs for your wedding?

 Mayssa Chehata: My husband and I really got to know each other through music, and I think it is one of the first things we fell in love with about each other.
-So, there were some definite go-to’s we wanted played throughout the night.
+So, there were some definite go-tos we wanted to be played throughout the night.
 A lot of old Kanye West.
 We walked out to “Sunday Candy” by Donnie Trumpet and The Social Experiment (Chance the Rapper’s old crew).
 I was at a nightclub where the set was one banger after another, so I approached the DJ and asked him to DJ the wedding.
-My advice to couples is to find a DJ you trust and let them lead the playlist, but of course, let them know which songs you definitely want played.
+My advice to couples is to find a DJ you trust and let them lead the playlist, but of course, let them know which songs you definitely want playing.

 Q: What is the hardest part for you about DJ’ing?